 If the particles were classical spinning objects, one would expect the distribution of their spin angular momentum vectors to be random and continuous.
-Each particle would be deflected by an amount proportional to its magnetic moment, producing some continuous density distribution on the detector screen.
+Each particle would be deflected by an amount proportional to its magnetic moment, producing some density distribution on the detector screen.
 Instead, the particles passing through the Stern-Gerlach apparatus are deflected either up or down by a specific amount as shown in the figure.

-This was interpreted to be a measurement of the quantum observable now called spin angular momentum, which demonstrated the possible outcomes of a measurement where the observable has a discrete set of values.
+This was taken to be a measurement of the quantum observable now known as spin angular momentum, which demonstrated possible outcomes of a measurement where the observable has a discrete set of values.

 Historically, this experiment was decisive in establishing the physics concept of the reality of angular momentum quantization in all atomic-scale systems.
-It was the justification for contending that the stable atomic electron orbits were those for which the orbital angular momentum was an integer multiple of a fundamental angular momentum of $h/2\pi$ [corrected in the preceding section 3].
+It was the justification for the explanation of atomic fine and hyperfine spectra.
+It was the justification for contending that the stable atomic electron orbits were those for which the orbital angular momentum was an integer multiple of a fundamental angular momentum of $h/2\pi$.